Complete and bi-continuous invariant of protein backbones under rigid motion: Duplicates with identical coordinates

 The linear time of the complete invariant $\bri(S)$ has enabled all-vs-all comparisons for all tertiary structures in the PDB, which was additionally cleaned by Protocol~\ref{prot:cleanPDB}.
-To speed up comparisons, Lemma~\ref{lem:brain} provides a faster computable lower bound for the metric $L_\infty(\bri(S),\bri(Q))$. in terms of the average invariant $\brain$.
+To speed up comparisons, Lemma~\ref{lem:brain} proves that the metric $L_\infty(\bri(S),\bri(Q))$ between complete invariants is not smaller than the much faster distance $L_\infty(\brain(S),\brain(Q))$ between the averaged invariants (vectors of 9 coordinates) from Definition~\ref{dfn:diagrams}.